 The mv SS Nujoma will remain on exploration operations for three years before returning to port for maintenance.
 The sixth in the Debmarine Namibia fleet, it will be registered at the Port of Lȕderitz.

-Funding for the project is from two local banks, Standard Bank Namibia and RMB Namibia, a division of the First National Bank of Namibia.
-The banks will cover 75 per cent of the project cost.
+Funding of the vessel's construction came from two local banks, Standard Bank Namibia and RMB Namibia, a division of the First National Bank of Namibia - both covered a total of 75 per cent of the project cost.